 ECG Gives Schedule for Dumsor in Accra, Gives Update on Power Disruption in Ashanti and Kasoa

-- Scheduled power outages in Accra West and Ashanti regions on April 17 for essential maintenance
+- Power outages in Accra West and Ashanti regions on April 17 are anticipated due to essential maintenance

-- Multiple transformer faults lead to unwelcome power cuts affecting several communities across Ghana
+- Multiple transformer faults led to unwelcome power cuts affecting several communities across Ghana

-- ECG assures customers that engineers are working hard to restore power and mend transformer troubles
+- The ECG assured customers that engineers are working hard to restore power and fix transformer issues

-The Electricity Company of Ghana has scheduled planned and emergency maintenance exercises across two regions for April 17.
+The Electricity Company of Ghana (ECG) has scheduled planned and emergency maintenance exercises across two regions for April 17, 2026.

-Graphic Online reported that engineers continue to battle multiple transformer faults that have led to power cuts across the Accra West, Ashanti West, and Central Regions.
+Graphic Online reported that engineers are battling multiple transformer faults, which are causing power cuts across the Accra West, Ashanti West, and Central Regions.

 Source: Facebook